Network Control Protocol (ARPANET): History

-NCP provided connections and flow control between processes running on different ARPANET host computers.
-Application services, such as remote login and the file transfer, would be built on top of NCP, using it to handle connections to other host computers.

 On the ARPANET, the protocols in the physical layer, the data link layer, and the network layer used within the network were implemented on separate Interface Message Processors (IMPs).
-The host usually connected to an IMP using another kind of interface, with different physical, data link and network layer specifications.
-The IMP's capabilities were specified by the Host/IMP Protocol in BBN Report 1822.
+The host usually connected to an IMP using another kind of interface, with different physical, data link, and network layer specifications.
+The IMP's capabilities were specified by the Host/IMP Protocol in BBN Report 1822, which was written by Bob Kahn.